Work with renowned anthropologists on their research projects in the field, lab, and beyond!

 Material culture from a variety of Midwestern archaeological sites are stored in this room, including remains from the Angel Site, the Collier Lodge project, and the Removal project.
 Survey maps and posters from professional meetings are stored here as well.

-The Hormones, Health, and Human Behavior Laboratory is a wet lab directed by Professor Lee Gettler.
-Undergraduate and graduate students work together with Dr. Gettler to explore questions related to social behavior, physiology, and health.
+The Hormones, Health, and Human Behavior Laboratory is a wet lab where undergraduate and graduate students work together with Dr. Gettler to explore questions related to social behavior, physiology, and health.
 Much of the research in the lab focuses on analyzing hormones in saliva using enzyme immunoassays.
 Our lab members also frequently collaborate with other labs to focus on immune system measures as well as epigenetics.